seansfkelley/nas-download-manager/README.md

 - Right-click and download many types of media (`<video>` and `<audio>` tags) and files (e.g. `.torrent` files).
 - Choose destination folder for new download tasks.
-- List (and filter!) all the current download tasks in the management dropdown.
+- View, filter and sort all the current download tasks in the extension popup.
-- Add/pause/resume/remove download tasks in the management dropdown.
+- Add/pause/resume/remove download tasks in the extension popup.
 - System notifications for completed download tasks.
+- Open some types of links (e.g. `magnet:`) in the extension rather than a desktop application.

 ### Supported Browsers